FCSB: 1947–1949: Foundation and early years

 ASA București (Asociația Sportivă a Armatei București – "Army Sports Association") was founded on 7 June 1947 at the initiative of several officers of the Romanian Royal House.
 The establishment took place following a decree signed by General Mihail Lascăr, High Commander of the Romanian Royal Army.
 It was formed as a sports society with seven initial sections, including football, coached by Coloman Braun-Bogdan.
-ASA was renamed CSCA (Clubul Sportiv Central al Armatei – "Central Sports Club of the Army") in 1948 and CCA (Casa Centrală a Armatei – "Central House of the Army") in 1950.
+The decision had been adopted on the ground that several officers were already playing for different teams, which was premise to a good nucleus for forming a future competitive team.